 It’s very helpful to get a guide when visiting the temples in Thailand.
 On our visit to Wat Pho, we learned:

 - Prangs and stupas have former Siamese kings, revered monks or disciple’s cremated ashes enshrined in them.

 - Some stupas have Buddhist and Hindu motifs

-- The doorways to the temples are statues of Chinese warriors, philosophers and Marco Polo
+- The doorways to the temples are statues of Chinese warriors, philosophers, and Marco Polo

 When visiting temples in Thailand, there are a number of times where you need to take your shoes off.
 Shoes aren’t monitored by security so wear inexpensive shoes or sandals in case of theft.

-Part of traveling in general includes being respectful of people’s way of life.
+Part of traveling, in general, includes being respectful of people’s way of life.
 Even if you don’t agree with their religious practices, it’s disrespectful to disrupt people’s prayers and/or sacrifices.
 Here are some other tips:

-- Be respectful to the monks in and out of the temples (as a woman you are never to touch a monk)
+- Be respectful to the monks in and out of the temples

 - You are not supposed to be higher than Buddha; kneel or lower yourself when taking pictures

 - Don’t touch any of the statues in the worship area

 - These temples are tourist attractions, but people also worship there

 Have you visited any temples or “holy destinations” during your travels?